Andrea Montesinos Cantú: 2021–2022 season

 Montesinos Cantú began the season by finishing twenty-first at the 2021 Cranberry Cup.
 She then went on to place fifteenth at the 2021 CS Golden Spin of Zagreb and ended the season with an eighteenth-place finish at the 2022 Four Continents Championships.

 2022–2023 season

 Montesinos Cantú's lone competition appearance for the season was at the 2022 CS U.S. International Figure Skating Classic, where she finished thirteenth.

-2023–2024 season
+2023–2024 season: First international medal

 Prior to the season, it was announced that Montesinos Cantú was now training in Salt Lake City, Utah and being coached by Jozef Sabovcik.
 Montesinos Cantú's first competition of the season was the 2023 Denkova-Staviski Cup, where she placed tenth.
 She went on to take gold at the 2023 NRW Trophy.

-At the 2024 Mexican Championships, Montesinos Cantú her second senior national title.
+At the 2024 Mexican Championships, Montesinos Cantú secured her second senior national title.
 Selected to compete at the 2024 Four Continents Championships, Montesinos Cantú finished fifteenth.